It's a bit tricky to explain what exactly a file system is in just one sentence.

 What is disk fragmentation?

-Over time, new files are written to the disk, existing files increase in size, are shrunk, or are deleted.
+Over time, new files are written to the disk, existing files get bigger, shrunk, or deleted.

 File Fragmentation occurs when a file is stored as fragments on the storage device because the file system cannot find enough contiguous blocks to store the whole file in a row.